zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

 ## *My Grandpa Left Me a Fortune*

-One way to go is to define your own custom Int-like class that knows how do perform the `.even` method.
+One way to go is to define your own custom Int-like class that knows how to perform the `.even` method.
 You don't have to reinvent the wheel, just *inherit* from the `Int` type.
 You can mix and match core Perl 6 types and roles any way that pleases you.

     class BetterInt is Int {
         method even { self %% 2 }